 Social information: e.g., Gossip, social media and other ‘semantic narratives’

 Here, researchers in the study were careful to (briefly) note the impact of technology on curiosity.
 In the information age, (connected) students are constantly in the presence of extraordinary–by definition, unnatural—amounts of data and potential experience that have existed at no time in human history.
 Which has changed when, why, and how curiosity happens.

 The Impact Of Technology On Curiosity

-Curiosity, likely an evolutionary adaptive, is a raw appetite for information that helped us survive.
-But that same aggressive appetite for information and experience changes in the face of information abundance, and not always for the better.
+Curiosity, likely an evolutionary adaptive, was a raw appetite for information that helped us survive.
+But that same aggressive appetite for information and experience changes in the face of information abundance.

 The simple swipe of a finger can invoke a literal flood of information, new faces and communities, digital simulations, and other Visual, Semantic, and Social stimuli.
 In fact, it even attacks them passively through a barrage of messages and push notifications that interrupt any opportunity for reflection.
 And it’s not just about social media, apps, and video games.
 The blinking, streaming, always-on digital landscape threatens even the most single-minded approach to research.